Mehequanna/js-project1/README.md

 This app will allow the user to search a name in github and return that username's details.

 ##Technologies
-JavaScript, NPM, Gulp, Bower, SASS, GitHub API
+JavaScript/JQuery, CSS/SASS, Node JS, NPM, Gulp, Bower, GitHub API

 ## Usage
 To use the code, you can clone the repository at: [https://github.com/mehequanna/js-project1](https://github.com/mehequanna/js-project1).